IFB-ElixirFr/EBAII/2020/chip-seq/hands-on/hands-on.md

 ### 4 - Combine replicate together (IDR)
 In order to take advantage of having biological replicates, we will create a combine set of peaks based on the reproducibility of each individual replicate peak calling.
 We will use the **Irreproducible Discovery Rate** (IDR) algorithm.

-1. Create a new directory to store the combined peak coordinates
+1. Create a new directory to store the peak coordinates resulting after idr analysis
 ```
 ## If you are in 05-PeakCalling
-mkdir combined
+mkdir idr
-cd combined
+cd idr
 ```
 Your directory structure should be like this:
 ```
-/shared/projects/<your_project>/EBA2019_chipseq
+/shared/projects/<your_project>/EBA2020_chipseq
 │
 └───data
 │